SQL - Selecting master records based on criteria in child records

 Solving the movies' example

 Let's pick the movie example.
-Furthermore, let's assume we're using the Sakila example database.
+As a basis, we use the Sakila example database.

-• For the sake of simplicity, let's pretend the ids of Brad Pitt and Jennifer Aniston are 23 and 43.
+holds the actor id.- For the sake of simplicity, let's pretend the ids of Brad Pitt and Jennifer Aniston are

-Anyways, here's how my first naive approach would have looked like:
+Anyway, here's how a first naive approach might look:

 SELECT f.film_id